10 (Must) Tips for Wedding Dress Shopping Success!!

 A Step by Step Guide to Wedding Dress Shopping so you Don’t Lose Your Mind (or end up walking out with an $8k dress that looks like it was designed by Dolly Parton):

 1. Finding a dream dress only works if you have a dream.
 Not just the idea ‘ I want to look stunning, or wow my husband, or show off my new body.’
 Do me a favor.
 Take a deep breath, close your eyes, and envision what you picture your dress to look like on you when you’re walking down the aisle at your venue.
+Oklahoma event center is an impressive and memorable venue for your special occasion.
 Good, write down the elements that stood out to you.
 Okay, now close your eyes again and envision what you picture your dress to look like on your body when you’re dancing.
 Write down the standout elements, if different.
 Once you’ve gathered an idea (however vague), you’re ready to start the research.

 2. Ah, Ah, Ah!
 Step away from Pinterest.
 No really.
 Chances are you’re busy building a board of dresses from seasons past that aren’t even available to purchase for your wedding.
 Or God forbid you fall in love with some dress and can never track down where to buy it, the agony!
 Start with current bridal magazines to get inspiration and find the designers that speak to you.
 Look up the shops near you and see which designers they carry and see if they’re in line with your style and budget and go from there.